ChrstphrHll/npc_gen/students/Mateos Elanil.md

 year: 2
 guild: Fiesn
 partyID: 60
+tags:
+- Halfling
+- Rouge
+- Exploration
+- 2nd
+- Fiesn
 ---
 # Mateos Elanil
 ---
 ### Description
 - 2nd year Halfling Rouge in Fiesn
-- curly lighter blonde hair that's parted to the right, Pale Brown eyes, and Dark Tan skin
+- curly lighter blonde hair that's parted to the right, Amber eyes, and Dark Tan skin
 - Is Understanding and Neglectful, and has Gratitude as their ideal

 ### Organizations